-Professor Justus Haucap is founding director of the Düsseldorf Institute for Competition Economics (DICE), Germany’s leading academic think-tank on competition economics, and partner of DICE Consult.
+Professor Justus Haucap is founding director of the Düsseldorf Institute for Competition Economics (DICE), Germany’s leading academic think tank on competition economics, and partner of DICE Consult.
 From 2006 to 2014 he was a member of the German Monopolies Commission and for four years also its chairman.
-He is a member of several advisory boards and has contributed his expertise in all areas of competition economics, including merger proceedings, abuse of market power and cartel damages.
+He is a member of several advisory boards and has contributed his expertise to all areas of competition economics, including merger proceedings, abuse of market power and cartel damages.

-How would you like to see your practice develop over the next five years?
+How would you like to see your practice and research develop over the next couple of years?

 Our practice is growing at a steady pace.
-We are increasingly getting involved in very interesting merger cases and were rather successful in helping to get Remondis’ proposed acquisition of DSD blocked last year.
-I also expect that so-called section 20 cases – where firms may not be dominant but have relative market power in relation to their trading partners – become more important, especially in digital platform markets.
+We are involved in very interesting merger cases, recently in grocery retailing and digital markets.
+We also helped CRRC to get its acquisition of Vossloh passed.
+I also expect that so-called s.20 cases – where firms may not be dominant but have relative or superior market power in relation to their trading partners – will become more important, especially in digital platform markets.
 Given that these cases are a German particularity, I suspect that German practices like ours are getting increasingly involved in these cases.

 Professor Dr Justus Haucap is a partner of DICE Consult and founding director of the Düsseldorf Institute for Competition Economics (DICE), the leading academic centre for competition economics in Germany.
 A previous chairman of the German Monopolies Commission, he has recently advised clients in merger proceedings (eg, Edeka/Tengelmann, Remondis/DSD and CRRC/Vossloh), abuse of market power cases and private damage claims.
 Clients include Deutsche Telekom, Vodafone, Swiss Post, Siemens, RWE, EON, Telekom Austria, Shell and others.

 What do you enjoy most about working in competition economics?